AU-DK-Robotics/3DCameraDevKit/README.md

 # 3DCamera Development Kit

-This repository is a guideline for students and researchers for the use of 3D cameras in the Robotics Laboratory, at Aarhus University, Denmark.
-We are now support the following 3D cameras:
+This repository is a guideline for students and researchers to use 3D cameras in the Robotics Laboratory at Aarhus University, Denmark.
+We now support the following 3D cameras:

 - Pico Monstar, a **Time of Flight (ToF)-based** camera from [pmd tech](https://3d.pmdtec.com/en/).
 - LIPSedge L215u/L210u, a **Structured Light(SL)-based** camera, from [LIPS](https://www.lips-hci.com/).